School of Design

 For non-Spanish speakers, Duoc UC also offers the Tourism and Hospitality Program, fully taught in English

 - Download and fill in the application form

 - Letter of motivation

 Once you have all the documentation, please have the coordinator of international relations at your home institution send a digital version to Maria Jimenez email@example.com

-Please bear in mind that after receiving your documentation it can take up to a month for us to process it and send you an answer, due the large amount of documentation we receive during the admission periods.
+Please bear in mind that after receiving your documentation it can take up to a month for us to process it and send you an answer, due a large amount of documentation we receive during the admission periods.

 15 August– 15 October*: application for the first semester, March – July term

 15 February – 15 April*: application for the second semester, August – December term

 *We advise students with Chinese nationality to apply as soon as the application period begins since the visa procedure can take up to six months.